 There are no qualifications: Chime will not pull a credit report and give this card to those with bad credit or no credit.

-Your credit limit is determined by the amount of money you have available to spend in your Chime Credit Builder Account, which can vary from month to month.
+Your credit limit is determined by the amount of money you have available to spend in your Chime Credit Builder, which can vary from month to month.

-Since there is no credit limit connected to your Chime Credit Builder Card, you’ll never be in danger of having a high credit utilization ratio due to having a high outstanding balance against your established credit limit.
+Since there is no credit limit connected to your Chime Credit Builder, you’ll never be in danger of having a high credit utilization ratio due to having a high outstanding balance against your established credit limit.
 That removes one more factor that could potentially hurt your credit score (credit utilization is the second biggest factor affecting your credit score, accounting for up to 30% of your score).

 “Available to Spend” Feature

-Spending authorization within your Chime Credit Builder Card is determined by the money you’ve added to your Credit Builder account, less any amounts you charge on the Visa card.
-You can increase the Available to Spend amount at any time by moving money from your Chime Spending Account into your Credit Builder account.
+Spending authorization within your Chime Credit Builder is determined by the money you’ve added to your Credit Builder account, less any amounts you charge on the Visa card.
+You can increase the Available to Spend amount at any time by moving money from your Chime Checking Account into your Credit Builder account.
 That puts you in full control of the credit limit in your account.
 And equally important, the transfers take place in no more than 60 seconds.

 “Move My Pay” Feature

-This is an optional feature allowing you to move an amount you choose from your Chime Spending Account to your Credit Builder every payday.
+This is an optional feature allowing you to move an amount you choose from your Chime Checking Account to your Credit Builder every payday.
 That gives you the ability to immediately increase your credit limit each time you’re paid.
-What’s more, you can move money back from the Credit Builder Account to the Chime Spending Account, should that become necessary.
+What’s more, you can move money back from the Credit Builder Account to the Chime Checking Account, should that become necessary.

 “Safer Credit Building” Feature

 There are three ways you can pay off your Credit Builder account each month.
-The first is to use manual payments, transferring funds directly to your Credit Builder account from your Spending Account.
+The first is to use manual payments, transferring funds directly to your Credit Builder account from your Chime Checking Account.

 The second is to use ACH payments from any bank in the Credit Builder Account.